Thirty credit hours (10 three-credit, graduate level courses) are required to complete the degree.

 - Students who select to write a thesis will fulfill six credits of COMM869, the required Master's Thesis course

 - Three credits may be taken as a graduate level Internship (COMM664), where a student can have a very important learning experience with a business typically within commuting distance of campus.
-For the Internship Contract please click here
+View the internship contract.

 Thesis or Comprehensive Exam?